 Ticketing systems provided by cloud-based help desks can also be augmented by AI.
 Through AI’s NLP, NLU, and NLP capabilities, the content of a ticket can be analyzed and automatically classified, and routed.
 Tickets will no longer just flow into a large queue but can be automatically categorized for agents to handle more efficiently.
 Aisera’s Ticket AI takes these service management capabilities a step further by automatically assigning tickets to the right agents and recommending the next-best actions and helpful articles for the agents.

 The biggest strength of an AI-powered service desk is reinforcement learning, where it learns from past tickets, knowledge sources, and conversations to improve the system’s understanding and accuracy in the auto-resolution of support tickets.
-While other models need to be manually trained to do this learning, Aisera’s AI Service Desk solution does this learning automatically.
+While other models need to be manually trained to do this learning, Aisera’s Generative AI for IT Service Desk solution does this learning automatically.
 This type of reinforcement learning ensures that your service desk is continuously learning and improving each day.